justinlietz93/pAI_Lang/README.md

  xAI impressively infers that this "compressed batch" CTB001 is a subroutine.
 It is a key that aligns with a large library of dynamic commands, this one in particular has an index in this library that links it to a series of other commands, effectively causing a precise chain reaction of "function calls" or operations to occur.
 </blockquote>
 </div>
-I ran this compressed command into a specialized dev environment pipelines that follows the hybrid predictive / deterministic translation.
-In return I got 215 lines of these command procedures that were automatically generated and placed into the execution task library for dynamic use later.
-It still has the potential to miss by a good amount, but even in this very early stage with minimal effort the results are promising and the concept is feasible.
+I ran this compressed command in a specialized dev environment pipeline that follows the predictive / deterministic translation.
+In return I saw 215 lines of these command procedures that were automatically generated, and placed into the execution task library for use later.
+At this early stage, it still has the potential to miss by a good amount, but even so, with minimal effort the results are promising and the concept is feasible.
 <br>
 <br>
 38/215 lines are shown below.
 After this translation step there will be continued translations to continue unraveling the data, the next step would be json format including much more context.
+The system has a quantum computing module that is currently tied up, and the logic basically just runs completely random numbers through legitimate quantum algorithms.
+This is intended to be available for use when quantum breakthroughs allow for more widespread use.
+It is also currently ready for running experiments though cloud services, but there wouldn't be much point except for research and learning.
 <br>